One team in Tallinn: when Scotland kicked off against nobody – and still didn't win

-Little did the former Chelsea and Celtic man know, though, was that this sham of a replay would ultimately pave the way for Poom to make his Premier League move to Derby (and subsequently three more English clubs).
+Little did the former Chelsea and Celtic man know, though, was that this sham of a replay would ultimately pave the way for Poom to join him at Derby (and then, later, play for three more English clubs).
 The duo spent four seasons together at Pride Park before both leaving upon the Rams’ relegation in 2002.

 “Jim Smith was Derby manager, and he’d already signed me once before for Portsmouth in 1994.
 I didn’t have such a good time at Pompey with injuries, and not playing enough first-team games to get a work permit, so I came back to Estonia.

 “I was determined to do whatever it took to get back to England.
 So I worked really hard, Jim kept an eye on me and luckily he’d asked Scotland’s goalkeeping coach Alan Hodgkinson to have a look at me during the game in Monaco.
 As things turned out it was a good one for me, with a clean sheet and some important saves.
 Then I signed for Derby on transfer deadline day the following month.”

 Scotland qualified for France '98 anyway – still their last major tournament – two points ahead of Sweden, who they beat 1-0 at Ibrox in their next game without McAllister.
 Estonia picked up just four points from their 10 matches and finished joint-bottom of the group, after going down 2-0 to Brown’s side at Rugby Park later in qualification.